 —Summary of coexistence services

-Services for WSOs
+Services for WSO/GCOs

-The coexistence system provides coexistence services to a WSO via interface A. To obtain services from the coexistence system, a WSO needs to subscribe to the coexistence services and register to the coexistence system.
+The coexistence system provides coexistence services to a WSO/GCO via interface A. To obtain services from the coexistence system, a WSO/GCO needs to subscribe to the coexistence services and register to the coexistence system.

-After the registration, the WSO may get information services and/or management services.
+After the registration, the WSO/GCO may get information services and/or management services.

-A WSO may be subscribed to only one service at a time.
+A WSO/GCO may be subscribed to only one service at a time.

-Within the information service, the WSO gets a coexistence report from the coexistence system.
-Such coexistence report provides enough information to the WSO to make autonomous coexistence decisions on its operating parameters.
+Within the information service, the WSO/GCO gets a coexistence report from the coexistence system.
+Such coexistence report provides enough information to the WSO/GCO to make autonomous coexistence decisions on its operating parameters.

-Within the management service, the WSO gets reconfiguration requests generated by the coexistence system.
-The WSO needs to provide information to the coexistence system while using this service.
-Also, the WSO needs to perform measurements according to requests from the coexistence system.
+Within the management service, the WSO/GCO gets reconfiguration requests generated by the coexistence system.
+The WSO/GCO needs to provide information to the coexistence system while using this service.
+Also, the WSO/GCO needs to perform measurements according to requests from the coexistence system.
 Both the information and measurement reports are used by the coexistence system to make coexistence decisions.

 Services for CM